Mercedes-Benz E-Class

 The Mercedes-Benz E-Class is a range of executive cars manufactured by German automaker Mercedes-Benz in various engine and body configurations.
-The E-Class falls as a midrange in the Mercedes line-up, and has been marketed worldwide across five generations.
+Produced since September 1953, the E-Class falls as a midrange in the Mercedes line-up, and has been marketed worldwide across five generations.

 Before 1993, the E suffix in Mercedes-Benz model names referred to Einspritzmotor (German for fuel injection engine) when in the early 1970s fuel injection began to proliferate beyond its upper-tier luxury and sporting models.
 By the launch of the facelifted W124 in 1993 fuel injection was ubiquitous in Mercedes engines, and the E was adopted as a prefix (i.e., E 220).
 The model line is referred to officially as the E-Class (or E-Klasse).
 All generations of the E-Class have offered either rear-wheel drive or Mercedes' 4Matic four-wheel drive system.

-The E-Class is Mercedes-Benz' best-selling model, with more than 13 million sold by 2015.
-The first E-Class series was originally available as four-door sedan, five-door station wagon, two-door coupe and two-door convertible.
+The E-Class is Mercedes-Benz' best-selling model, with more than 16 million sold by 2023.
+The first E-Class series was originally available as four-door sedan, five-door estate, two-door coupe and two-door convertible.
 From 1997 to 2009, the equivalent coupe and convertible were sold under the Mercedes-Benz CLK-Class nameplate; which was based on the mechanical underpinnings of the smaller C-Class while borrowing the styling and some powertrains from the E-Class, a trend continued with the C207 E-Class coupe/convertible which was sold parallel to the W212 E-Class sedan/wagon.
 With the latest incarnation of the E-Class released for the 2017 model year, all body styles share the same W213 platform.

 Due to the E-Class's size and durability, it has filled many market segments, from personal cars to frequently serving as taxis in European countries, as well special-purpose vehicles (e.g., police or ambulance modifications) from the factory.
 In November 2020, the W213 E-Class was awarded the 2021 Motor Trend Car of the Year award, a first for Mercedes-Benz.